CogentRedTester/mpv-file-browser/addons/addons.md

 | setup         | method | -         | -       | If it exists this method is automatically run after all parsers are imported and API functions are made available                                               |

 All parsers are given a unique string ID based on their name.
 If there are collisions then numbers are appended to the end of the name until a free name is found.
-These IDs are primarily used for debug messages, though they may gain additional
+These IDs are primarily used for debug messages, though they may gain additional functionality in the future.

 ## Parsing